DEFRA/epr-prn-integration-function/compose/README.md

 Then, invoke the chosen function e.g.  `FetchNpwdIssuedPrnsFunction`:

 `./scripts/trigger-local-function.sh FetchNpwdIssuedPrnsFunction`

 The functions are void-style so it's recommended to tail your logs/watch IDE output if you want to track behaviour.

+### With the function hosted within Docker

+`compose/function.env.example` contains config you'll need to copy:

+`cp compose/function.env.example compose/function.env`

+Once you're configured you can spin up the function with docker:

+`docker compose -f function.yml up --build -d`

+Then issue commands to the container via another helper script:

+`./scripts/trigger-container-function.sh FetchNpwdIssuedPrnsFunction`

+The functions are void-style so it's recommended to tail your logs/watch IDE output if you want to track behaviour.